AWS CodeCommit and GitKraken Basics: The Essential Skills for Every Developer

 The Git workflow is the series of steps people follow when using Git to manage a project.
 Here is a general outline of the Git workflow:

-4. Stage changes: Before you commit your changes, you need to stage them.
+Stage changes: Before you commit your changes, you need to stage them.
 This involves adding the modified files to a staging area, a list of changes that will be included in the next commit.
-You can stage changes by using the git add command.
+You can stage changes by using the

-7. Pull changes: If other people have made changes to the repository and pushed them to the server, you can pull those changes to your local machine by using the git pull command.
+command.
 This will merge the changes into your local repository.
-There are many other Git commands available, and you can learn more about them in the Git documentation or by using the git help command.
+There are many other Git commands available, and you can learn more about them in the Git documentation or by using thegit help

 ♛ Branching Strategy